-A refreshing green herb known for its cooling, digestive, and detoxifying properties.
-Commonly used in teas, chutneys, and traditional medicine.
+Discover Mint (Pudina), a refreshing cooling herb known for its digestive, breath-freshening, and anti-inflammatory properties.
+A natural coolant used in Ayurveda and kitchens worldwide.

 | Nutrient | Amount |